 11. Set The Camera Ready For The Shots

-Timing is very important in sports photography and pressing the shutter button at the right time is of paramount importance.
+Timing is very important and pressing the shutter button at the right time is of paramount importance.
 Instead of releasing the shutter button when the action happens, you can do it slightly before the action is going to happen, so the most important action is captured during the sequence of shots taken.
 To get this right, you need to watch every move the participant makes.

 12. Use Flash Or Not?